23DP2ACuba/DVeliks_ACubacins_DP2-2/README.md

 ## Features
 - Add new habits with custom names.
 - Mark habits as completed for each day.
-- View habit history and progress.
+- View habit desctiption.
 - Export and import data using CSV format.

 ## File Structure
 - `src/` - Contains the Java source code.
-- `data/habits.csv` - Stores habit tracking data.
+- `data.csv` - Stores habit tracking data.
 - `README.md` - This file.